sasilver75/obsidian/Courses/David Silver UCL Reinforcement Learning (2015)/David Silver RL (8) - Integrating Learning and Planning.md

 What if we combine these together?

 ![[Pasted image 20240629131527.png]]
-The ==Dyna== architecture is an older, but fundamental architecture from [[Richard Sutton]], where we learn a model from real experience, but then we use both sources of experience (real, simulated) to learn your value function or policy.
+The ==[[Dyna]]== architecture is an older, but fundamental architecture from [[Richard Sutton]], where we learn a model from real experience, but then we use both sources of experience (real, simulated) to learn your value function or policy.
 - Sometimes we should trust the real experience, sometimes we should trust the simulated experience.

 ![[Pasted image 20240629131751.png]]